Byline-CMS/bylinecms.org/README.md

 4. We'd like it everything to be fast - like really fast, from Admin bundle compile times to API responses.

-5. We're keen to follow patterns of highly cohesive and loosely coupled design - benefits of which including a nice communication API for content updates and consumer cache invalidation strategies.
+5. We're keen to follow patterns of highly cohesive and loosely coupled design - the benefits of which would include a nice communication API for content updates and callbacks / webhooks for consumer cache invalidation strategies.

 6. For now, we'd like to create a 'thin' field API over [Drizzle](https://orm.drizzle.team/).